Atlanta’s mayor becomes a leading voice in the national debate over race and policing

 “Go home!” she commanded.

-Bottoms’s honesty in talking about the challenge of being a black woman running a black city at a time when images of black people being killed are shown over and over on viral videos, has made her a leading voice in the national debate over policing.
+Bottoms’s honesty in talking about the challenge of being a black woman running a majority-black city at a time when images of black people being killed are shown over and over in viral videos has made her a leading voice in the national debate over policing.
 She became a go-to guest on network news shows.
 Former vice president and presumptive Democratic presidential nominee Joe Biden said her performance has been “incredible.”
 Muted conversations and speculation about Bottoms being Biden’s potential presidential running mate suddenly grew louder.

 Then her own police department became the center of national debate after video showed a white police officer shooting and killing Rayshard Brooks, a 27-year-old black man.